U.S. Radio Royalties

 Short-Duration Detections

-We have special rules for classical works, which we define as a symphonic, chamber music, solo or other work originally written for classical concert or opera performance.
-If a local commercial radio feature performance is of a classical work (even if it’s not on a classical station), each performance will be paid at the minimum rate of 32 cents per minute total for all participants.
+There are special rules for classical works.
+A classical work is defined as a symphonic, chamber music, solo or other work originally written for classical concert or opera performance.
+If a local commercial radio feature performance is of a classical work, each performance will be paid at the minimum rate of 32 cents per minute total for all participants.

 College Radio

-BMI pays for feature performances of a song on college radio stations at a minimum rate of 6 cents total for all participants.
+Payment is made for feature performances of a song on radio stations that are affiliated with colleges and universities at a minimum rate of 6 cents total for all participants.